gridgain/gridgain/modules/web-console/docker/console/README.txt

 =====================================
 Install Docker (version >=17.05) using instructions from https://www.docker.com/community-edition.

-1. To build Web Console All in One archive from sources run following command in Ignite project root folder: mvn clean package \
+1. To build Web Console All in One archive from sources run the following command in Ignite project root folder: mvn clean package \
         -Plgpl,web-console,release \
         -pl :ignite-web-console -am \